-Governmental agencies (federal, state, or local) grant licenses to individuals to practice a specific occupation, such as a medical license for doctors.
-State or federal laws or regulations define the standards that individuals must meet to become licensed.
+Governmental agencies (Federal, State, or local) grant licenses to individuals to practice a specific occupation, such as a medical license for doctors, or State license requirements for school teachers.
+State or Federal laws or regulations define the standards that individuals must meet to become licensed.
 For these types of professions, licenses are typically mandatory.